MichaelLarocca/blog-michael-jude-larocca/posts/2025/11-25/git-basics-a-beginners-guide-to-naming-conventions.md

 ---

 ###### *Do you now feel confident in using conventional branch naming patterns in Git?
 Have you already enhanced your team's workflow with these practices?
-Please share the article and comment*
+Please share the article and comment!*